 - balloons do not require an airfield to be produced (and are apart from the high defense-value in all respects land-units)

-- the sum of province influences (displayed under province info) determine the new target morale.
-Morale moves to this new target morale with 25% (naturally maximally to 100%).
+* The sum of province influences (displayed province info) determine the new target morale.
+Morale moves to this new target morale with 25% at day-change (naturally maximally to 100%).

-Province morale is very important for the output of resources, money and soldiers.
+*Province morale is very important for the output of resources, money and infantry (see output and infantry graphs).
 It can be best influenced by reducing these negative factors:

-- distance to capital: this penalty can get very big on large maps.
+- distance to capital: this penalty can be very significant.
 Reduce it by minimizing the sum of distances to the capital by relocating the capital.
-The distance penalty is based on the direct straight distance (not the distance by actual roads/paths) between a province city and the capital city: around every 80km will add 1.25 penalty that will be rounded and will maximally be -39.*
+The distance penalty is based on the direct straight distance (not the distance by actual roads/paths) between a province city and the capital city: penalty = distance_to_capital/55.

 - number of wars: -5 for every war that is ongoing at day-change with a max of -25.